Carmen Varner // Food, Lifestyle, and Travel Blogger

 About Carmen

 As a travel influencer, I'm always looking for my next adventure.
-On most days, I'm a San Diego lifestyle blogger, but since I work remotely, I can travel & work as long as there's Wi-Fi.
-Read about my 1st year of self-employment & my 2nd year.
+On most days, I'm a San Diego food, travel, and lifestyle blogger, but since I work remotely, I can travel & work as long as there's Wi-Fi.
 I spent some time exploring Porto, Milan, & other bits of Europe!
 Learn more about me here.

 Downtown University of Warsaw Library Rooftop Garden things to do in Warsaw